 Nearest Relative/Guardian/Welfare Attorney – Information Summary and Consent Form

+To be used for patients who are NOT capable of giving their consent.

 What is it?

-REMAP-CAP is a clinical trial designed to understand the best treatment options for COVID-19, influenza, or other pneumonia.
-When a patient becomes ill because of these conditions there are several types of drugs that may help them recover.
-REMAP-CAP has been designed to test different types of drugs and the various combinations of these treatments.
+A respiratory tract infection (an infection that affects the nose, throat, airways or lungs) such as Pneumonia can be caused by bacteria or viruses like flu (influenza) and COVID-19.
+When a patient becomes ill because of this, there are several types of treatments that may help them recover.
+REMAP-CAP is a clinical trial designed to understand the best treatment options for this type of infection .

 What are the treatments?